The Imperials: Jake Hess and the Imperials

-The Elvis years
+1960s thru early 1970s

-In late 1966, Henry Slaughter left the group and Hess assembled a new, more contemporary band to accompany the quartet.
-With Joe Moscheo on piano, Larry Benson on drums, keyboard, bass, and miscellaneous other instruments, along with Dave Mathis on electric guitar, a new sound was formed behind that group.
+In late 1966, Henry Slaughter left the group and Hess assembled a new band to accompany the quartet.
+With Joe Moscheo on piano, Larry Benson on drums, keyboard, bass, and miscellaneous other instruments, along with Dave Mathis on electric guitar, a new sound was formed.
 Ron Hamm replaced Mathis on guitar within a few months.
 In 1967, Hess began having heart issues, and by the end of the year, under doctor's orders, he left the road, turning the reins of the group over to Morales, Moscheo, and Murray.
 McSpadden chose to leave around this time in 1967 also.
-With new members Roger Wiles (from family group the Melodaires) and former Stamps Quartet member, Terry Blackwood, the group became known as simply The Imperials and adopted a more contemporary sound on the 1967 album New Dimensions.
-It also brought them their first of many awards: "Male Quartet of the Year" in 1969 from the Gospel Music Association.
+With new members Roger Wiles (from family group the Melodaires) and former Stamps Quartet member, Terry Blackwood, the group became known as simply The Imperials and introduced a more contemporary sound on the 1967 album New Dimensions.
+The album led them to be awarded "Male Quartet of the Year" in 1969 from the Gospel Music Association.

-Elvis Presley had long harbored a love for gospel, and Jake Hess in particular.
-The group recorded with Elvis in sessions from May 1966 to June 1971.
+The group recorded with Elvis Presley from May 1966 to June 1971.
 This included his last two Grammy Award-producing albums: How Great Thou Art (which won a Grammy for the title song and featured a duet with Hess on the classic Statesmen song "If the Lord Wasn't Walking by My Side") and He Touched Me (which used many of the songs that The Imperials had recorded on their own albums and, again, won a Grammy for the title song).
-In 1969, Elvis hired the group to perform in concert with him after the Jordanaires had turned down Elvis' invitation to play Las Vegas and tour because, as studio singers, they did not feel they could afford to be away from Nashville that much.
-At the same time, the Imperials appeared with Jimmy Dean, live and on his television show.
+In 1969, Presley hired the group to perform in concert with him after the Jordanaires had turned down Presley's invitation to play Las Vegas and tour; the group felt they could afford to be away from Nashville as long as a touring commitment required.
+In the same time frame, The Imperials appeared with Jimmy Dean live as well as on his television show.
 Larry Gatlin auditioned for the group in the fall of 1970, then got the call to sing with them in early 1971 backing Jimmy Dean in Las Vegas.
-However, his tenure with the group would last for less than a month.
-With the help of Dottie West, he and his wife moved to Nashville to begin a career in country music.
-He was replaced by Greg Gordon.
-In November 1971, because of scheduling conflicts, they decided to stop performing with Elvis.
-The following year the group quit performing in concert with Jimmy Dean.
+Gatlin with the group for less than one month after he and his wife moved to Nashville to begin a career in country music.
+Gatlin's position in the group was filled by Greg Gordon.
+In November 1971, because of scheduling conflicts, The Imperials decided to stop performing with Presley; in 1972, they stopped performing with Jimmy Dean.